ucodery/ucodery-slides/slides/intro-to-introspection/slides.md

 </BarBottom>

 <!--
-putting a '.' after a thing is always valid - the lookup might not exist namespaces are a dicts wearing a mask. syntactic sugar all objects (everything) are also namespaces
+putting a '.' after a thing always valid - the lookup might not exist

+namespaces are a dicts wearing a mask. syntactic sugar

+all objects are also namespaces

 Data Model is your map when introspecting.
 You may know 'magic' or 'dunder' -->